 - If you are on a waiting list then you are strongly advised to look for an alternative section or an alternative course.
 Even if you are one of the first people on the waiting list, there is no guarantee that you will be able to register for the course.

 - Only the instructor can give you permission to register.

 - The order that students appear on the waiting list is not necessarily the same as the order that students are admitted into the course.
 Preference is given to students who can demonstrate that their schedule does not allow other alternatives, and preference is given to students who need the course for major or minor purposes.

 - Other Courses:

-- MTH 205 is a course covering applied multivariable mathematics.
+- MST 205 is a course covering applied multivariable mathematics.
 This is primarily intended for physics, chemistry, computer science, and math-business majors.
 Other math majors or minors should not sign up for this course.

 - MST 206 is identical to the first half of MST 205.
 This course is intended for computer science majors who need a brief introduction to linear algebra.

 - MST 605 is the graduate student version of MST 205.
 This course is intended for graduate students in other departments.
 Math graduate students should not take this course.